 The first step to holding a successful garage sale is to decide what to sell.
-This step can feel overwhelming sometimes, especially if you tend to hold onto things you don’t need or use.
-One way to get through it is to create three categories for your stuff: Keep, Sell, and Trash.
-Collect all of your garage sale items into one area of your home or garage so that you don’t need to go searching for them when you’re ready to sell.
+This step can feel overwhelming, particularly if you tend to hold onto things for sentimental reasons.
+One way to find out more easily what to keep and what to sell is to ask questions about every item you own.
+For example, consider how often you use an item, what shape it’s in, and whether someone else would get more use out of it if you let it go.
+Later, collect all your garage sale items into one area of your home or garage so that you don’t need to search for them when the day arrives.

 Price Items Correctly

-The key to pricing garage sale items is to remember that you won’t be able to sell anything for the same price you originally bought it, or even for what you could buy it online.
+The key to pricing garage sale items is to bear in mind that you won’t be able to sell anything for the same price you originally bought or even for what you could buy online.
 Garage sale items should follow thrift store pricing, which is about one-third to a quarter of the original price.
-If you’re not sure, you can always do a quick Google search to check an item’s current value and then price accordingly.
+If you’re unsure, you could always do a quick Google search to check an item’s current value and price accordingly.
 Also, while people will want to haggle with you over the price, don’t artificially inflate your prices to try and get more.
 Garage sale shoppers will see right through that trick, and your sales will likely suffer as a result.

 One of the best ways to ensure your garage sale gets a lot of attention is to advertise effectively.
 That means promoting both online and using directional signs the right way.
-Once you choose a date and time for your garage sale, post a digital advertisement onto your community message board or the free classifieds.
-Then get crafty with some poster board and markers and make some signs.
-You don’t need anything elaborate: a simple “Garage Sale” with an arrow pointing in the right direction works perfectly.
-You’ll want to hang a sign on all major cross streets near your house, as well as several more throughout the neighborhood.
+Once you choose a date and time for your garage sale, post a digital advertisement onto your community message board, social media, or your free local classifieds.
+Then either buy some signs or get crafty with some poster board and markers and create some.
+You don’t need anything excessive: a simple “Garage Sale” with an arrow pointing in the right direction works perfectly.
+You’ll want to hang a sign on all major cross streets near your house and several more throughout the neighborhood.
 The more turns someone would need to make to get to your home from the main road, the more signs you’ll need.

-Are you in the market for a new Bridgewater rental house?
-Give Real Property Management NJ Elite a call!
+Are you in the market for a new rental house?
+Give us a call to speak with one of our Bridgewater property managers!
 We have a great selection of quality rental properties available now; browse our listings on the site.